Anatoma micalii

 Anatoma micalii is a species of small sea snail, a marine gastropod mollusc or micromollusc in the family Anatomidae.

 Description

 The length of the shell attains 1 mm.

+Anatoma micalii is similar in size and shape to the Skerki species but differs markedly in having a very raised selenizone and a much coarser sculpture on the upper part of the last whorl (30–40 coarse axial ribs vs. 60–70 fine riblets).

 Distribution

 This species occurs in the Mediterranean Sea off Cape Ferrat, France and in the Strait of Messina and off Corsica.